WP-for-Church/Sermon-Manager/readme.txt

 == Changelog ==
 = 2.3.2 =
 * Allow displaying of audio and video at the same time
+* Fix new audio player conflicting with other elements

 = 2.3.1 =
 * Fix shortcodes compatibility issue